MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-PolicyConfig.md

 ```

 ### -EnableLabelCoauth
+The EnableLabelCoauth parameter enables or disables co-authoring support in Office desktop apps for the entire organization.
+Valid value are:
-Enable the setting to support co-authoring for Office desktop apps so that when documents are labeled and encrypted by sensitivity labels, multiple users can edit these documents at the same time.

-Note: After you enable the setting for co-authoring, labeling information for unencrypted files is no longer saved in custom properties.
-Do not enable this setting if you use any apps, services, scripts, or tools that reads or writes labeling metadata to the old location.
+- $true: Co-authoring support in Office desktop apps is enabled.
+When documents are labeled and encrypted by sensitivity labels, multiple users can edit these documents at the same time.
+Labeling information for unencrypted files is no longer saved in custom properties.
+Don't enable co-authoring if you use any apps, services, scripts, or tools that read or write labeling metadata to the old location.

-If you disable this setting for your tenant:
+- $false: Co-authoring support in Office desktop apps is disabled.

+Disabling co-authoring support in Office desktop apps in the organization has the following consequences:

-•	For apps and services that support the new labeling metadata, they now revert to the original metadata format and location when labels are read or saved.
+- For apps and services that support the new labeling metadata, they now revert to the original metadata format and location when labels are read or saved.
-•	The new metadata format and location for Office documents that were used while the setting was enabled will not be copied to the original format and location.
+- The new metadata format and location for Office documents that was used while the setting was enabled will not be copied to the original format and location.
 As a result, this labeling information for unencrypted Word, Excel, and PowerPoint files will be lost.
-•	Co-authoring and AutoSave no longer work in your tenant for labeled and encrypted documents.
+- Co-authoring and AutoSave no longer work in your organization for labeled and encrypted documents.
-•	Sensitivity labels remain enabled for Office files in OneDrive and SharePoint.
+- Sensitivity labels remain enabled for Office files in OneDrive and SharePoint.

 ```yaml
 Type: Boolean